 What are SMART Goals?

 Every successful quality improvement project begins with a clear destination.
-Vague objectives like “improve patient safety” or “reduce wait times” are good starting points, but they don’t provide the specific, actionable direction a team needs to make progress.
-This is where the SMART framework comes in.
-It is a simple tool for turning broad aspirations into a focused objective that everyone on the team can understand, rally behind, and measure.
+Broad objectives like “improve patient safety” or “reduce wait times” are good starting points, but they lack the specific, actionable direction a team needs to make progress.

 Resources